'Nina's Adventures' (1999).

 Recognition

-In 2006 Paley was awarded a Guggenheim Fellowship.
-Her shot 'The Stork' won a 2003 award at the EarthVision Environmental Film Festival in Santa Cruz.
-'Sita Sings the Blues' won a Gotham Award for 'Best Film Not Playing at a Theater Near You' and 'Best American Feature' at the Festival of Avignon and 'Best Feature' at the Animation Festival of Annency.
-'Seder-Masochism' won 'Best Animated Feature' at the ANIMATOR film festival in Poland.
+In 2006, Nina Paley was awarded a Guggenheim Fellowship.
+Her short 'The Stork' won a 2003 award at the EarthVision Environmental Film Festival in Santa Cruz.
+'Sita Sings the Blues' won a Gotham Award for "Best Film Not Playing at a Theater Near You" and "Best American Feature" at the Festival of Avignon and "Best Feature" at the Animation Festival of Annecy.
+'Seder-Masochism' won "Best Animated Feature" at the ANIMATOR film festival in Poland.
 On 3 August 2010, Paley also received a Public Knowledge IP3 award for her work in intellectual property.